bytefish/bytefish.de/blog/aspnetcore_rebac.md

 });
 ```

-### Authentication ###
+### Authentication using ASP.NET Core Cookie Authentication ###

 We start by creating a `UserService`, which is used to create the Claims for given credentials.
 All passwords in the database
 are hashed using a `PasswordHasher`.
 The `PasswordHasher` is a one to one adaption of the ASP.NET Core Identity package.

-And
-as you can see, I am passing the `ApplicationDbContext` as a method parameter.
+As you can see in the `UserService`, I am passing the `ApplicationDbContext` as a method parameter.
+Ugly signatures!
+But the

-The reasoning is simple: I want a simple life and register all Services as a Singleton.
-I don't want to materialize the
+reasoning for it is simple: I want all my services to register as a Singleton.
+I don't want to materialize the EntityFramework
-EntityFramework Core `DbContext` out of thin air, like so many tutorials suggest you to do, and deal with lifetimes
+Core `DbContext` out of thin air, like so many tutorials suggest you to do.
-dictated by a Dependency Injection container.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.